Developing Tomorrow’s Ethical Business Leaders

 The Fowler Scholars is a cohort of 18 students ranging from freshmen through seniors in the Fowler College of Business.
 We achieve the program’s goal of Developing Ethical Business Leaders through multiple executions during their four years at SDSU.
 First, we meet during our weekly Fowler Scholar’s practice discussing key topics such as leadership, ethics and corporate culture led by either the Fowler Scholar Director or recognized business executives & leaders.
 Next, each Fowler Scholar is assigned and actively participates in a year-long “real-world” project working with local businesses analyzing and solving timely challenges & opportunities.
 Finally, the program hosts yearly business trips to either local businesses or national/international destinations meeting with senior leaders discussing current and future business challenges.

 Key Program Activities

 A professional internship is an important element of the Fowler Scholars Program and a requirement to complete the program.
 Internships provide students the opportunity to apply their classroom experiences in the real-world and gain skills and competencies that will allow them to launch a successful career.
-Internships are helpful in identifying the types of jobs and tasks that students like and dislike and may also lead to a full-time position after graduation.

 If you are interested in learning more about contributing to or creating an endowment fund in support of the Fowler College of Business, we invite you to contact Sheona Som.